Music of Goa

 Goan music is a fusion of East and West.

 Music of Goa refers to music from the state of Goa, on the west coast of India.
 A wide variety of music genres are used in Goa ranging from Western art music to Indian classical music.
 Konkani music is also popular across this tiny state.
 Being a former territory of Portugal, Goa has a dominant western musical scene with the use of instrument such as the violin, drums, guitar, trumpet and piano.
 It has also produced a number of prominent musicians and singers for the world of Indian music.
 Portuguese Fado also has significance in Goa.

 Lorna Cordeiro is a popular singer and is referred to as the "nightingale of Goa", singing in both English and Konkani.
-Other popular performers include Anthony Gonsalves (violinist), António Fortunato de Figueiredo (conductor and violinist), Chris Perry (often called the king of Goan music), Hema Sardesai (playback singer), Ian D'Sa, (former guitarist of Canadian band Billy Talent, of Goan descent), Remo Fernandes (musician and playback singer), Surashree Kesarbai Kerkar (the greatest classical vocalist), Kishori Amonkar (classical vocalist), Dinanath Mangeshkar (dramatist and classical vocalist), and Oliver Sean (singer/songwriter).
+Other popular performers include Anthony Gonsalves (violinist), António Fortunato de Figueiredo (conductor and violinist), Chris Perry (often called the king of Goan music), Hema Sardesai (playback singer), Ian D'Sa, (former guitarist of Canadian band Billy Talent, of Goan descent), Remo Fernandes (musician and playback singer), Surashree Kesarbai Kerkar (the greatest classical vocalist), Kishori Amonkar (classical vocalist) and Dinanath Mangeshkar (dramatist and classical vocalist).
 Goa has produced many performers of Indian classical music, such as the vocalist Kesarbai Kerkar, Lata Mangeshkar and Asha Bhosle.

 Goan local bands are known for their use of western music styles and are popular at both public and private celebrations.
 Goa has also developed its own style of trance music.
 Electronic music festivals are hosted yearly in Goa that attract people from over 50 countries.